RafliBaihaqi/openway-test/README.md

 # Selenium Java Test Case for Google User Access

-This repository contains Selenium Java test cases that automate browser actions using Google Chrome.
-In order to access your Google user account with a specified Chrome profile, you need to configure the user profile first.
-This document will guide you through the process.
+Due to Google blocking Selenium access by default, we need to use a workaround by configuring the browser to use a specific user profile, allowing Selenium to bypass these restrictions and access Google services.

 ## Prerequisites